anydotcrypto/metatransactions/README.md

 const params = await metaTxHandler.signMetaTransaction(user, echo.address, value, callData) ;
 ```

+The meta-transaction handler just requires:
+- Users signing wallet,
+- Target contract's address,
-The meta-transaction handler just requires the users signing wallet, the target contract's address, the value to be sent (proxy contracts only) and the desired calldata (function name and its arguments).
-It takes care of the replay protection and authorising the meta-transaction under the hood.
-The returned ```params``` can be used to finally send the meta-transaction to Ethereum:
+- Value to be sent (proxy contracts only)
+- Desired calldata (function name and its arguments).

+It takes care of the replay protection (multinonce/bitflip) and authorising the meta-transaction under the hood.
+The returned ```params``` can be used to send the meta-transaction to Ethereum:

 ```
 const relayer = Wallet.fromMnemonic("");

-// All meta-transactions for ChainID.
-ProxyHub are sent from the user's ProxyAccount contract.
+// All meta-transactions for ProxyHub are sent from the user's ProxyAccount contract.
 // We assume it is already deployed on the network.
 Look at the ProxyHub section to
 // find out more (super-easy to deploy). const proxyAccount = new ProxyAccountFactory(relayer).attach(params.hub);